Deep-MI/olf-bulb-segmentation/README.md

 # Run paper implementation
 python3 run_pipeline.py -in /input/t2/image -out /directory/to/save/output -sid subject

+# Run the pipeline without the localization network — this is recommended when whole-brain images are not available.
+Ensure that the images are centered on the OB region.
+python3 run_pipeline.py -in /input/t2/image -out /directory/to/save/output -sid subject -nloc

 # Run the pipeline natively at a different resolution to the default one (0.8 Isotropic)
 python3 run_pipeline.py -in /input/t2/image -out /directory/to/save/output -sid subject -ninter